Sign up to our mailing list to discover the future of beauty and wellness.

 Read on to find out whether you’re making some of these common mistakes, and learn how you can boost the strength, resilience and luminosity of your own locks:

-Shampooing your hair every day can strip your hair of its natural oils - the very same oils to help to protect your hair from the environment and keep it looking hydrated and bouncy.
+Shampooing your hair every day can strip your hair of its natural oils - the very same oils that help to protect your hair from the environment and keep it looking hydrated and bouncy.
 When your hair is stripped of its natural oils, your scalp begins to produce more oil to make up for it, and these secondary oils can lead to increased breakage and greasy hair.
 You definitely shouldn’t be washing your hair more than every other day, and ideally no more than twice per week.
-If you find that your hair gets dirty quickly when you first start to allow more time to lapse between washes, be patient; your hair and scalp will adjust given time, and the less you wash it, the less it will require washing!
+If you find that your hair gets dirty quickly when you first start to allow more time to lapse between washes, be patient; your hair and scalp will adjust given time.

 Whilst you should certainly be conditioning your hair every time you wash it, you should not be covering all of your hair with conditioner.
 You should be applying a small, coin-sized, piece to the ends of your hair only.
 Never should the top half of your hair see conditioner - this will only lead to greasy hair and a clogged scalp.